nomorespice/ossec-extras/README.md

 ## <a name="ossec-discord.sh"></a>ossec-discord.sh

-ossec-discord.sh is part of the OSSEC system active response functionality.
+ossec-discord.sh is part of the OSSEC active response functionality.
 This has been tested using Ubuntu 18.04 and OSSEC version 2.9.3.

 __Usage__